Vedanta Resources

-Vedanta Resources Limited is a diversified mining company headquartered in London, United Kingdom.
+Vedanta Resources Limited is a diversified mining company headquartered in London, England.
 It is the largest mining and non-ferrous metals company in India and has mining operations in Australia and Zambia and oil and gas operations in three countries.
 Its main products are zinc, lead, silver, oil and gas, iron ore, steel, aluminium and power.
 It has also developed commercial power stations in India in Odisha (2,400 MW) and Punjab (1,980 MW).

 The company with 20,000 employees is primarily owned by the family of Anil Agarwal through Volcan Investments, a holding vehicle with a 61.7% stake in the business.
 Vedanta limited (formerly Sesa Goa / Sterlite) is one of the many Indian subsidiaries of Vedanta resources and operates iron ore mines in Goa.

 Vedanta was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until chairman, Anil Agarwal's offer to take the company private went unconditional in September 2018.